MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 #endif
 ```

-if the access status should be `(status == QRCodeWatcherAccessStatus::Allowed)`.
+If the access status should be `(status == QRCodeWatcherAccessStatus::Allowed)`.

-If the user denies then the feature will return the access denied when you start the QRTracking.
+If the user denies, then the feature will return the access denied when you start the QRTracking.

 This api should be called before you construct the `QRCodeWatcher` object.

-### How to make QR Tracking Feature work on HoloLens 2 devices (Supported min version 19h1 builds)
+### How to make QR Code Tracking Feature work on HoloLens 2 devices (Supported min version 19h1 builds)

-For this to work on HoloLens 2, you need to be on builds 19H1 or later.
+For QR Code tracking to work on HoloLens 2, you need to be on builds 19H1 or later.

-QR tracking is automatic on HoloLens 2, and you will need the "webcam" capability added to you app.
+QR tracking is automatic on HoloLens 2, and you will need the "webcam" capability added to your app.

 ### Where do I find the API plugin files?